tommycho1223/Power_Outage_Analysis/README.md

 Power outages can really shake things up, affecting daily life, business operations, and essential services.
 Figuring out what causes these outages, their patterns, and how long they last is crucial.
 This knowledge helps improve power grid reliability, reduces downtime, and better supports the communities impacted.

-In this project, I am diving into power outage data to uncover valuable insights and predict how long outages might last and what factors influence them.
+In this project, I am diving into a dataset on major power outage events across the United States to uncover valuable insights and predict how long outages might last and what factors influence them.

+The central question of this project is:

+### **"What factors influence the duration of power outages, and can we predict outage durations based on these factors?"**

+This question matters because knowing how long outages will last helps utility companies plan their resources wisely.
+It also gives communities a chance to prepare and handle disruptions more smoothly.

 I have broken the project into several key steps, each focusing on a different part of the dataset to deepen our understanding and sharpen our models: